ndp/dizzidotz/js/lib/ndp-software/rx-dux/README.md

 If there is no matching function, the no new state is triggered.

-This is *pushy* style, and it's much more common to feed the command bus from an existing stream, such as:
+This is *push* style, and therefore no "responsive".
+It's more common to feed the command bus in response to an existing stream, such as:

 ```
 Rx.Observable